 How Many Salmon Return to Our California Streams?

-October 20, 2015 - The most recent annual update for 2013-14 of spawning salmon is released today on the Salmon Snapshots website.
-We now present "The Big Picture" of California salmon status for the second time - 700,000 salmon and steelhead returned to monitored California rivers to spawn in 2013, up from 675,000 in 2012.
+November 29, 2016 - The most recent annual update for 2014-15 of spawning salmon is released today on the Salmon Snapshots website.
+We now present "The Big Picture" of California salmon status for the third time - 520,000 salmon and steelhead returned to monitored California rivers to spawn in 2014, down from 680,000 in 2013.
+Preliminary estimates indicate a continued downward trend in 2015 as well.

 The Nature Conservancy’s California Salmon Snapshots is a collaborative information-sharing effort, critical to the on-going recovery of the state's salmon species.
 This is the most comprehensive salmon information in California, combining the knowledge of the California Department of Fish & Wildlife, the National Marine Fisheries Service, and over 100 other conservation partners.
 These Salmon Snapshots will help guide state-wide salmon recovery to the places where we can have the greatest impact.